Astral-C/bStream/README.md

 ```
 in _one_ of the files where you are including bStream.
 Alternatively you can simply add bstream.cpp to your project's files and it will handle this for you.

-Once you have bStream included you simply open a `CFileStream` specifying an endianess and open mode (which defaults to in if not specified), ex
+Once you have bStream included you simply open a `CFileStream` specifying an endianess and open mode (defaults to OpenMode::In), ex
 ```
 bStream::CFileStream file("path/to/file.bin", bStream::Endianess::Big, bStream::OpenMode::In);
 ```